The Bard of Blood: Plot

-Kabir Anand, is a former Research and Analysis Wing (RAW) agent and now a professor of Shakespeare in Mumbai.
+Kabir Anand is a former Research and Analysis Wing (RAW) agent and is now a professor of Shakespeare in Mumbai.
 He was forced to leave RAW after a disastrous mission in Balochistan.
 He is called by the agency to return after Sadiq Sheikh, his ex-boss is killed.
 Meanwhile, Mullah Omar and the ISI are also after him.

 Development

 Siddiqi said that he got a "sudden growing interest in the covert world of espionage" at the age of 17 and "the entire talk of jihad and Islamic extremism that plagued every newspaper."
 He started writing it at the age of 19 and later met Chiki Sarkar, the then Chief Editor of Penguin Books, through Hussain Zaidi whom he had been assisting for a few years.
 Zaidi had recommended Siddiqui's name to Sarkar.
 She read the half manuscript and then decided to publish it.
 It took him "roughly a year" to write the novel.